Who is Love Island contestant Teddy Soares?

 Teddy Soares: Who is the Love Island 2021 contestant?

-Love Island 2021 is well underway, with yet another contestant entering the villa mid-series to shake things up.
+Senior financial consultant formed a connection with Faye, but the pair have been driven apart by Casa Amor

-One of the newest boys to arrive in the villa is Teddy Soares, a senior financial consultant from Manchester.
+Love Island 2021 is well underway, with Casa Amor causing huge disturbances among the islanders.

 In the wake of his arrival on 9 July, Teddy had been mostly chatting to four of the girls: Sharon, Kaz, Faye, and Rachel.
 But when he was granted the power of eliminate one girl, he left audiences floored when he chose to couple up with the polarising Faye, leaving Rachel to be booted out of the villa.